 Have you ever been tasked with producing or updating your company’s marketing strategy?
 Whether you should use an inbound or outbound marketing strategy may be a familiar argument you hear when discussing upcoming project strategies.

 It’s easy to get overwhelmed with information and advice.
 Should you focus on making splashy signage, talking to potential leads at an industry event, or developing an exclusively digital strategy?

-Fortunately there are two universal marketing concepts that can help you limit your scope: inbound and outbound marketing.
-These are two of the most common overarching marketing strategies, and they each have distinct applications, benefits and challenges.
-In this article, we’ll explore an overview of inbound and outbound marketing, give examples of how to apply each strategy, and provide the pros and cons of each method.
+Fortunately, these two universal marketing concepts can help you limit your scope.
+Both have distinct applications, benefits and challenges, which we’ll explore in this article, along with an overview of them and examples of how to apply each method.

 There are several main differences between inbound and outbound marketing.
 Outbound marketing involves proactively reaching out to consumers to get them interested in a product.
 By contrast, inbound marketing centers on creating and distributing content that draws people into your website.

 Outbound marketing typically has a more aggressive, wide-sweeping approach, with the expectation that at least some people will convert.
 Inbound marketing is usually more subtle and focuses on convincing a particular group of individuals to make a purchase over time.

 Here are a few other differences at a glance: